radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-building-block/index.md

 This how-to guide will provide an overview of how to:

-- Leverage a [Dapr building block](https://docs.dapr.io/developing-applications/building-blocks/) with your Radius Application
+- Leverage a [Dapr building block](https://docs.dapr.io/developing-applications/building-blocks/) in your Radius Application

 ## Prerequisites